AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Configure log collection.md

 ## Stop log collection

-If you no longer need to collect logs of Alibaba Cloud services but you want to retain the collected logs, perform the following steps:
+If you no longer need to collect logs of Alibaba Cloud services but you want to retain the collected logs, you can perform the following steps:

 1. Log on to the [Log Service console](https://sls.console.aliyun.com).

-2. In the Log Application section, click **Start** in the **Log Audit Service** card.
+2. In the Log Application section, click **Log Audit Service**.

 3. Choose **Access to Cloud Products** \> **Global Configurations**.
 In the upper-right corner of the page that appears, click **Modify**.